bolaft/bannerlord-retinues/README.md

 - change troop culture?
 - tutorial on first game
-- tool tip / communicate on skill caps/limits
 - provide translations in many languages
-- disable in game messages from logs altogether (set log level)
+- disable in game messages from logs altogether for release
-- better XP display
-- +5 health flat (indomitable)
-- +5 skill cap +10 total skill bonus
-- "2nd upgrade branch for..."
 - rm "Royal Patronage" => doctrine to use crafted gear
+- 50 KOs is present twice, replace one

 ## Fixes

 - fix hints not appearing on disabled buttons
-- XP doesn't load always (on game startup?)
-- counts as tournament match in real battles
 - crash on AddToCounts.
 OnTick? when hovering morale?
-- doctrine screen bottom hidden, less vertical margin
-- retinue count wrong (0/23) after game load
+- troop removal before save is hacky
+- restore volunteers from save crash (only when save & exit?)

 ## Tests

 - v1.3 test

+## Other

+- show youtubers/streamers

 ## Script